BEAMRobotics/ig_handle/README.md

 ### Raw data

-Use collect_raw_data.launch to collect data + time stamps
+Use collect_raw_data.launch to collect data (sensor messages) + time stamps (TimeReference messages, if applicable) for the core ig_handle sensors.
+This includes cameras F1, F2, and F3, lidar_h, and imu.

 ```